Archive for January 2014

 THE BRITISH DOMINIONS OF INDIA – BY VICTOR JACQUEMONT TIBET, LAHORE AND KASHMIR

-In giving an English translation of Victor Jacquemont’s letters to his family and friends, during his travels in India, we shall endeavour to supply a great defect in the French edition of this work, by stating a few particulars of the life of this interesting young victim to science, prior to his departure for those shores where he was doomed to find a premature grave.
-We shall also add those documents which we consider necessary to complete his correspondence.
+LETTERS FROM INDIA In giving an English translation of Victor Jacquemont’s letters to his family and friends, during his travels in India, we shall endeavour to supply a great defect in the French edition of this work, by stating a few particulars.

 Posted by Utpal Publications